 The parallels don’t end there.
 It is well known that Akan art includes not only the Adinkra symbols but also the gold weights, which are weights of gold that are used for measurements and also to preserve culture.
 Part of the way we have preserved our culture is through these gold weights.
 A careful observation of the gold weights in the photo below will show that they have many examples of step pyramids.
 Now of course, gold maintains its state for a very long time, so some of these weights could easily be heirlooms.
 Could it be that the ancestors of the Akan people were among the same people that built the step pyramids in Egypt?
 Could it be that Imhotep and others like him were indeed ancestors of present day Akan and other African people?
 I would like to suggest that this could very well be the case.

 On a separate note, I have recently come across some very interesting articles pointing to the existence of buried pyramids beneath the sands of the Sahara desert.
-In the article An astonishing revelation in Saqqara – a hidden pyramid!, Dr. Vasko Dobrev showed that there is at least one pyramid hidden under the sand!
-His discovery follows on the heels of that of Angela Michol, who revealed several years earlier using satellite imagery that there in fact other pyramids beneath the sand.
+In An astonishing revelation in Saqqara – a hidden pyramid!, Dr. Vasko Dobrev showed that there is at least one pyramid hidden under the sand!
+His discovery follows on the heels of that of Angela Michol, who revealed several years earlier using satellite imagery that there are in fact other pyramids beneath the sand.
 This can only mean that some antediluvian event (such as a global flood) caused the pyramids to be covered.
 That being the case, it would mean that there have been pyramids in Africa for much longer than is known.
 That is a point worth considering.